 We can help those on fixed-term contracts who feel that they have been treated less favourably as a part-time worker than those in full-time employment.

 - Sick pay

 - Maternity/paternity leave

 - Selection for redundancy

-It is unlawful to treat employees on fixed-term contracts less favourably than similar permanent staff working for the same employer.
-This limits the scope for employers to use successive fixed term contracts for what is effectively a permanent position.
+It is unlawful to treat an employee on a fixed-term contract less favourably than similar permanent staff working for the same employer.
+This limits the scope for employers to use successive fixed-term contracts for what is effectively a permanent position.
 In circumstances where an employer attempts to use rolling fixed-term contracts, the Employment Tribunal may view the fixed-term contract as a permanent contract.

-If you are a part-time worker or an employee on a fixed term contract and are concerned that you are being treated differently because of this please contact us and our Employment Team will be happy to advise you.
+If you are a part-time worker or an employee on a fixed-term contract and are concerned that you are being treated differently because of this please contact our Employment Law team on 020 7228 0017.